The Unnamables!

 What do I do with the galled buds I collect?

-Bag them securely and place them in the freezer for a few days.
+Bag them securely (zip lock type bags) and place them in the freezer for a few days.
 DO NOT dispose in your garden waste bin or your compost pile prior to making sure they are dead.
+Make sure they are dead prior to disposing in your black bin.
+You can also place in paper bags and burn them immediately upon collection.